Article

 do people love chatbots? survey

-The conversational user interface design needs to generate the best customer experience possible to show users the huge chatbot’s potential.
+The conversational user interface design needs to generate a seamless experience to show users the huge chatbot's potential.
 Every detail in conversational UI/UX should be considered to mitigate the skepticism of those customers whose initial experience was corrupted by a low-quality chatbot.

 On the other hand, a well-designed bot will help you: